Death to Analog

-Death to Analog is the first album by the American rock band Julien-K, which had a limited release on March 10, 2009, with a vinyl release on April 7, the digital release and worldwide release on October 20, and the European/Digi-Pak release date on March 5, 2010.
-Despite a number of delays, the album was confirmed to be released on February 17, 2009, to coincide with the "Death of Analog" television.
-However, the album's release date was delayed to March 10.
+Death to Analog is the debut studio album by the American rock band Julien-K. The album initially had a limited release in the US on March 10, 2009, before a digital worldwide release on October 20.
+The European Digi-Pak version, containing three more songs, was released on March 5, 2010.

+The album was originally set to be released on February 17, 2009, to coincide with the switchover from analog to digital television broadcasting in the US.
+However, the album's release date was ultimately delayed to March 10.